revengsairany-bot/sql-retail-sales-analysis/README.md

 📌 Project Overview

-This project analyzes retail transaction data using SQL to uncover key business insights related to revenue distribution, customer behavior, and sales trends over time.
+This project analyzes retail transaction data using SQL to uncover key business insights related to revenue distribution, customer behavior, product performance, and sales trends over time.

-The objective is to demonstrate real-world data analysis skills including aggregation, filtering, grouping, and handling messy date formats.
+The goal is to demonstrate real-world data analysis skills including aggregation, filtering, grouping, and transforming messy date formats into usable time-series data.

 ---